N3kowarriorCZenchilada/HP-Elitebook-1050G1Hackintosh/README.md

 #**Before Installation**

-1:Use SSDTTime to **generate device specific aspci** /Just replace mine
+1: Use SSDTTime to **generate device specific aspci** /Just replace mine

 2: **Generate your own SMBIOS** for **MacBookPro15,2**